 Having a good password manager is great for generating strong passwords and then storing them safely.
 Passportal is one of the leading password managers on the market.
 A useful feature for businesses is the ability to run audits to see what accounts staff have access.

 Customers and suppliers want to know their data is handled with due diligence.
-Cyber Essentials and Cyber Essentials Plus are Government endorsed certifications that help businesses to put the right measures and controls in place to build their online resilience.
+Cyber Essentials and Cyber Essentials Plus are Government-endorsed certifications that help businesses put the right measures and controls in place to build their online resilience.
 By focusing on five key controls, businesses can gain a deeper understanding of their cyber security and identify any vulnerabilities.